Lolineko30000/Video_Compression/README.md

 #### 5. Decoding Process

 The decoding process reconstructs the image by traversing the B-Tree and filling in the triangular regions.
-For each node $ N $ in the B-Tree, the corresponding triangle $T_i$ is filled with its stored color if it is a leaf node.
+For each node $N$ in the B-Tree, the corresponding triangle $T_i$ is filled with its stored color if it is a leaf node.
 If not, the process continues recursively for its child nodes.

 #### 6. Reconstruction

 The reconstruction of the image $I$ can be represented as:
 $I = \bigcup_{i} T_i$
-where each $ T_i $ is a triangular region filled with the appropriate color.
+where each $T_i$ is a triangular region filled with the appropriate color.

 #### Summary of Steps